qmk/qmk_firmware/docs/feature_rgb_matrix.md

 ```
 !> Note the parentheses, this is so when `DRIVER_LED_TOTAL` is used in code and expanded, the values are added together before any additional math is applied to them.
 As an example, `rand() % (DRIVER_1_LED_TOTAL + DRIVER_2_LED_TOTAL)` will give very different results than `rand() % DRIVER_1_LED_TOTAL + DRIVER_2_LED_TOTAL`.

-Currently only two drivers are supported, but it would be trivial to support all 4 combinations.
+Currently only 2 drivers are supported, but it would be trivial to support all 4 combinations.

 Define these arrays listing all the LEDs in your `<keyboard>.c`: